bruth/django-tracking2/README.md

 )
 ```

-If you use Django 1.8+ `tracking` app should follow the app with your user model
+The `tracking` app should follow the app with your user model

 Add `tracking.middleware.VisitorTrackingMiddleware` to your project's
 `MIDDLEWARE_CLASSES` before the `SessionMiddleware`: